 Read more about android app development in our solutions.

 Another interesting finding is that 33% of smartphone users turn to their devices for product related help instead of asking the store personnel.
 It suggests that mobile boosts self-help in shopping.
 See more details in the slides below.

 The aforementioned trends suggest that today's brands shouldn't underestimate the role that mobile devices already play in online retail and should be ready to invest more in boosting own presence in the mobile space and providing their customers with top-notch mobile shopping experiences such as mobile websites with responsive design, mobile apps, mobile audience tracking, social commerce tools, geolocation based services, etc.

 While consumer behaviors clearly underscore the transformation from online to mobile, many app development companies are yet to enable mobile technology to shape the trend.
 So, do you still have an online shop that looks ugly, cumbersome and broken on a mobile screen?
-Fix it now or don’t complaining about your lost sales in the future!
+Fix it now or don't complaining about your lost sales in the future!